adelewg/graphicsProgramming/README.md

 A vector is like a set of instructions to get from one point to another.
 A vector has both direction and magnitude.
 .add()
-.sub().
-.mult().
-.div().
+.sub()
+.mult()
+.div()
 There is also another technique called static addition where you can add two vectors together without changing them.
 An example of this would be: v3 = p5.Vector.add( v1, v2 )
 v1 and v2 remain unchanged and we store the result of the addition in a new vector called v3.
+.limit() We use this method to limit the size of a vector and very useful when setting the "speed limit"

 **Physics Engine**
 We shall use matter.js as the physics engine.